Kharouk/Advanced_React_Workshop/README.md

-# React Advanced workshop with Kitze
+# React Advanced workshop with Kitze## Check out the work that was done here: https://bestworkshoptoday.surge.sh